paulkazusek/SemanticVersioningTest/README.md

-"# Semantic Versioning with Git"
+# Semantic Versioning with Git